paulobruno/LearningGbAsm/02_ImageOnVram/README.md

 It worked!

-For now, let's keep the screen empty, we'll show a sprite in it later.
+For now, let's keep the screen empty, we'll show a sprite on it later.